WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 (Constantly bickering)

 Father Paul
 Warns the village of his vision.
+Tends to Granny May.

 Eli
 Friend of Ben and the village miller.

 Granny May
 Bedridden in the infirmary.
+Tended to by Father Paul.

 ---